 New International System of Units – new framework

-Over the next few years the SI system of units will be switched from the today’s method (1.) where units are fixed and numerical values of fundamental constants are “variable”, i.e. determined experimentally, to the new method (2.) where the numerical values of the set of fundamental constants is fixed, and the units are defined such, that their definition results in the fixed numerical values of the set of fundamental constants.
-This switch to a new definition of the SI system requires international agreements, and decisions by international organizations, and this process is expected to be completed by 2018.
+The SI system of units has been switched in 2018 from the the previous historic system (1.) where units are fixed and numerical values of fundamental constants are “variable”, i.e. determined experimentally, to the new method (2.) where the numerical values of the set of fundamental constants is fixed, and the units are defined such, that their definition results in the fixed numerical values of the set of fundamental constants.
+This switch to a new definition of the SI system requires international agreements, and decisions by international organizations, and this process has been completed in 2018.

 Copyright (c) 2014-2020 Eurotechnology Japan KK All Rights Reserved